Careers360 Logo

 Answer:

-When a genetically modified organism is introduced in the ecosystem, it can have dire consequences for the ecosystem.
+When a genetically modified organism is introduced into the ecosystem, it can have dire consequences for the ecosystem.
 Thus, not respecting the genetic barriers (while creating genetically modified organisms) can have long-term repercussions on the ecosystem.

 Question:9